gasps/gasps-Library/README.md

 [![image](https://user-images.githubusercontent.com/60119170/230508357-c63ba404-d0a7-4183-9aa1-782a2f54240e.png)](https://discord.gg/guilty)

-*** THIS PRODUCT IS NOT BEING SOLD OR REDISTRUBITED / ALL CREDIT IS GIVEN IN README/DOCS ***

-This is the written documentation for gasps interface suite by siriusdevelopement, thank you guys.
+This is the written documentation for gasps interface suite by siriusdevelopemnt, thank you guys.

 ## Rayfield Docs - [https://github.com/SiriusDevelopmentGroup/rayfield-docs]